Main Contents

 Vietnam’s coffee area remains at 626,000 hectares, with a production of 1.3 million tons, according to the Institute of Policy and Strategy for Agriculture and Rural Development.
 In the crop year 2014-2015, the price of coffee has risen illegally.
 The price of a new crop normally lowers.
 However, in the second half of 2015, it will fall.

 The processed coffee business, according to Mr. Luong Van Tu, Chairman of the VN Coffee – Cocoa Association, will encounter a variety of obstacles.
 Vietnam’s market was officially opened to ASEAN countries in 2015.
-As a result, countries will have a plethora of chances to engage in Vietnam’s processed coffee business, putting competitive pressure on the Vietnamese market.
+As a result, governments will have many chances to engage in Vietnam’s processed coffee business, putting competitive pressure on the Vietnamese market.

 Furthermore, six free trade agreements (TPP, EU FTA, Russia, etc.) are being negotiated; the market for foreign investment firms in Vietnam remains wide open.
 On the other hand, in the EU and some other countries, the import duty on processed coffee is extremely expensive (in Germany, the tax on processed coffee is up to 2 euros/kg).